vicramon/ember-tutorial/chapters/ember-view.md

   active: Em.computed.alias 'controller.model.isActive'
 ```

-This is the simplest version of class name bindings.
-A class name of `active` will appear if the `active` property returns true, otherwise it won't appear.
+`classNameBindings` will look for the property you named and execute it.
+In this case a class name of `active` will appear if the `active` property returns true, otherwise it won't appear.

 But what if you need more control than that?
 Try this: